 Students must be be motivated to learn and must dependably balance research time with classes, family responsibilities, etc. Funding is available for all students who so demonstrate.
 Students in the MSG group are expected to spend at least 10 hours/week on research, even during the busy times of the semester.
 Experience shows that spending less effort that this leads to little progress.

-Few of my successful students had prior knowledge in solid state physics or had abilities such as programming and using Linux/Unix.
+Few successful students had prior knowledge in solid state physics or had abilities such as programming and using Linux/Unix.
 Such things are nice but exerting the effort to learn makes all the difference.

 Basic skills thats students will need to be productive in the MSG group include: